crypt0kitik/Data_Management_ETL_MySQL_Python/README.md

 shipper_dim
 supplier_dim

 2. I have data in csv files.
-I need to clean this data.
+I need to clean and modify this data.

 customer_dim:
-date_dim: I needed to modify date column into employee_dim orders_fac product_dim
+date_dim:
+employee_dim
+orders_fac
+product_dim
 ship_info
 shipper_dim
 supplier_dim

+I opted for the easiest option and first of all i combined all nessexary data from different excel files to ones that i need for the SQl scheme

 I need to use columns of this data in order to create a star schema in SQL